bnspalding/filterwords/README.md

   Dictionary.
 - **sex.words**: words about sex
 - **slur.words**: words of oppression, words meant to harm
-- **vulgar.words**: words that are crude or vulgar, but not used to harm
+- **vulgar.words**: words that are crude or vulgar, but not typically used to harm

 ## Contributing